xxdcc/ctDNA_data_analysis_pipeline/README.md

         module load bwa
 ```

-NOTE: Check if the most recent bwa is installed
+*NOTE*: Check if the most recent bwa is installed

 ```
         bwa